gwillz/build-my-locals/README.md

 - `--target <path>` - specify a particular `package.json` file
 - `--script <name>` - script name to run
 - `--groups <list,list>` - which groups to read for dependencies
+    - dependencies
+    - devDependencies
+    - or both!
+- `--install or --ci` - run install/ci, ignore scripts
+- `--git-pull` - pull the latest git
+- `--all` - do `git-pull, ci, script` in that order
 - `--no-color` - disable colour output
 - `--verbose` - print stdout/stderr from scripts